lcordidrocl/Learn/Docker/Udemy/module-3-volumes/notes.md

 Commnands:
 -docker volumnes ls
 - docker run --rm -p 3000:80 --name -v feedback:app/feedback feedbackapp feedbackappi -> we define the named volumen when running the container, so, this volume is not "binded to a particular container through the image definition", like it happens with anonymus volumes

+Bind Mounts:
+* manually managed containers, we tell docker where to create the volume, so if we specify the path where we have all the files, then updating the files will achieve real-time app update, which is needed for development.
+We define the bind mount when running a container, using the -v for a second time (the first one tells docker that we are going to use a named volume, and it won't be deleted when removing the container, the second one tells it where to create it and it defines the binded mount)
+* since we spceify with the second volume to copy everything from the abs defined path to a given container file path (/app), the result is that we overwrite everything in the container files, and we erase in that process the node_modules folders created when running npm install.
+	Fix: create an annonymus container for node modules, so docker saves that folder locally (don't know where).
+When the binded mount volume tries to copy everything and overwrite the container filesystem, it will find a container for a longer path (bindmount: /app, ann volumne: app/node_modules), and it will skipp that folder.
+This way we grant 2 things:
+	* Data Persistence
+	* Code refresh instantly (can update code in real time, with the container running)

+shortcut:
+-v "%cd%":/app -> when defining the bind mount we need to define the absolute path of the folder where we want to place the volume.
+This is a shortcut so we don't write the full pathx